 At the end of 2015 the Centre commenced the process of inputting the above material to a dedicated database 'People's Database' so that records may be maintained electronically in the future, cross-referenced to the hard copy material in various physical folders, archives and collections.
 Volunteers have already entered records representing thousands of people.
 This essential work has made the search exercise as made the library resources more accessible.
 Keeping abreast of current material and the entering of historic items will take a long time – years in fact.
 However, the effort will be worth it and is already proving to be the case.
 The system allows for a search for a specific named individual, by surname or by reference to a word or words such as an occupation (ie teacher or farmer) or any other parameters eg: ‘school’, ‘public house', ‘Roses’, ‘Newsums’, ‘church’, ‘club’ and many more.

-Newspapers are an invaluable resource when tracing your family tree as they reveal the daily lives of our families Local newspapers include more than just announcements of births, deaths and marriages.
-Some articles might include famous visitors to the town and in the area, advertisements of different periods so giving a good idea of the fashions of the time.
+Newspapers are an invaluable resource when tracing your family tree as they reveal the daily lives and news story at a particular time.
+Local newspapers include announcements of births, deaths and marriages as well as articles relating to famous visitors to the town and in the area, advertisements of different periods showing the fashions of the time and news stories.

-The Gainsborough News can give a glimpse of national and local events.
-It can show how people locally dealt with significant tragic events like World War I and World War II.
-It can detail how the Town changed during the demolition of the yards, pubs and slums.
-It can show how the spread of epidemics affected us from a local point of view.
+The Gainsborough News gives context of national and local events that took place including how people locally dealt with significant tragic events like the First World War and the Second World War.
+The Gainsborough News details how the Town changed during the demolition of the yards, pubs and slums.
+It can show how the spread of epidemics affected the town within the context of national events.